Human evolution during the Plio-Pleistocene of eastern Africa

 Hyena locomotion and morphology

-For my MSc Biology in the Netherlands I did some work on hyenas: skeletal proportions, gait analysis and muscle dissection of Hyaena hyaena and Crocuta crocuta.
+For part of my MSc Biology in the Netherlands I did some work on hyenas: skeletal proportions, gait analysis and muscle dissection of Hyaena hyaena and Crocuta crocuta.
 Following occasional requests for reprints the resulting articles are listed below, with links to PDFs.

 Spoor CF and Badoux DM (1989).
 Descriptive and functional morphology of the locomotory apparatus of the spotted hyena (Crocuta crocuta Erxleben, 1777).
 Anat.
 Anz.
 168, 261-266.
 [PDF]